Medical Students as Educators (Virtual)

 Methods to Achieve objectives

-Note: A weekly schedule of elective readings and assignments with due dates will be provided for pacing
+Note: A weekly schedule of elective readings and assignments with due dates will be provided for pacing.

 Examination procedures and evaluation criteria

-A note on field experience opportunities.
+A note on other teaching field experience opportunities.

-Pre-Rotation Instructions
+Pre-Rotation Instructions:

 The MSaE Elective requires pre-approval commitment through Ms. Christina Politte and Dr. Lama.
 Any student interested in scheduling this rotation will need to contact Dr. Lama (alama@hsc.wvu.edu) before May 1 of the academic year for more information.
 Additions to the rotation after June 1 will be based on rotation availability.